Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 challenges.
 Hestia chatted happily beside Isaiah, discussing potential quest types and anticipating the day's earnings.

 Isaiah listened, enjoying her enthusiasm and the simple act of walking through the city together as partners.
-Their walk took them back towards the **Hostess of Fertility**.
-They decided to stop here for **breakfast**, a slight detour from immediately heading to the Guild.
+Their walk took them back towards the Hostess of Fertility.
+They decided to stop here for breakfast, a slight detour from immediately heading to the Guild.
 Upon entering, the tavern was bustling with the morning crowd, filled with the smells of coffee, bacon, and pancakes.
-They were greeted by **Anya Fromel**, the cheerful cat-girl waitress, who recognized Isaiah.
-They were seated at a booth, and Isaiah, while ordering an omelette and coffee, subtly scanned the room, hoping to catch a glimpse of **Ryu Lion**, who was also working, but he was seemingly unnoticed by her.
+They were greeted by Anya Fromel, the cheerful cat-girl waitress, who recognized Isaiah.
+They were seated at a booth, and Isaiah, while ordering an omelette and coffee, subtly scanned the room, hoping to catch a glimpse of Ryu Lion, who was also working, but he was seemingly unnoticed by her.
 Hestia, meanwhile, was utterly thrilled by the prospect of a proper, paid-for breakfast, specifically focusing on pancakes with intense, joyful anticipation, seemingly oblivious to Isaiah's secondary motive for the location.
 They ate a satisfying breakfast together, the comfortable domesticity contrasting with the intensity of the previous day.

-After breakfast, they walked the short distance back towards the **Guild Hall** near Babel Tower.
+After breakfast, they walked the short distance back towards the Guild Hall near Babel Tower.
 The main hall was busy with the morning rush.
-Their destination was the **Quest Board**.
+Their destination was the Quest Board.
 They found the listings for Floor 3.
-Based on maximizing combat encounters and synergy, they selected two quests for **today's delve**: **Kobold Commander Elimination ** (targeting a respawned Commander) and **Kobold Subjugation: Kill 30** (to complement the Commander hunt by clearing surrounding mobs).
+Based on maximizing combat encounters and synergy, they selected two quests for today's delve: Kobold Commander Elimination (targeting a respawned Commander) and Kobold Subjugation: Kill 30 (to complement the Commander hunt by clearing surrounding mobs).

 With the quest slips in hand, they headed towards a registration counter.
-They specifically went to **Rose**, the cat-eared Guild employee who had helped Isaiah before.
+They specifically went to Rose, the cat-eared Guild employee who had helped Isaiah before.
 Rose recognized them and processed the two Floor 3 quests efficiently, but her professional demeanor held subtle signs of heightened interest and surprise at the ambitiousness of their combined choice for a solo Level 1, echoing her reaction from previous encounters with Isaiah's unusual activities.

-With the quests officially registered, their next step was the **Dungeon entrance** at the base of Babel Tower.
+With the quests officially registered, their next step was the Dungeon entrance at the base of Babel Tower.
 As they approached the wide staircase leading downwards, the moment for their temporary farewell arrived.
 Hestia stopped Isaiah, her usual worry resurfacing, intensified by the specific, dangerous quests he had chosen.
 She took his hands, urging him to be extra cautious, reminding him of the dangers of Floor 3 (Commander, Deep Zones, potential traps) and pleading for